Coldplay: 2015–2018: A Head Full of Dreams

 Coldplay performing "Adventure of a Lifetime" during their headline set at Glastonbury 2016.
 It was their sixth overall appearance at the festival and the fourth topping the bill.

 On 27 November 2015, the first dates to the Head Full of Dreams Tour were announced.
 Latin American and European stops were listed, which included three dates at Wembley Stadium, London in June.
 The North America Tour, an extra Wembley concert and an Oceania tour were later added.
 On 5 December, the band headlined the opening day of the 2015 Jingle Bell Ball at London's O_{2} Arena.
 On 7 February 2016, they headlined the Super Bowl 50 halftime show and were joined by Beyoncé and Bruno Mars.
 In April 2016, the band were named the sixth best-selling artist worldwide in 2015.

 On 26 June 2016, Coldplay closed the final day of the Glastonbury Festival in England.
 Their performance included a duet with Barry Gibb, the last surviving member of the Bee Gees.
 During the band's second night at MetLife Stadium in New Jersey on 18 July, Coldplay were joined onstage by Michael J. Fox to recreate a Back to the Future scene.
 Martin sang "Earth Angel" before introducing Fox onstage to join the band in performing the Chuck Berry classic "Johnny B. Goode".

 The band performed a full set in India for the first time as part of the Global Citizen Festival in Mumbai on 19 November 2016.
 This performance was attended by 80,000 people and also featured many Bollywood stars during the concert.
-The same month, Coldplay announced in interviews with Absolute Radio and Magic Radio in London that they would be releasing new songs in a new EP called the Kaleidoscope EP.
-Described as being made from a leftover "bag of ideas" from the recording of A Head Full of Dreams, Martin stated that it would be released in "a couple of months".
-The band officially announced that the EP was released on 14 July 2017.
+The same month, Coldplay announced in interviews with Absolute Radio that they would be releasing new songs in a record called the Kaleidoscope EP.
+Described as a leftover "bag of ideas" from the recording of A Head Full of Dreams, Martin stated that it would be released in "a couple of months".